0xMiden/miden-client/docs/src/web-client/api/classes/AccountStorage.md

 > **getMapItem**(`index`, `key`): [`Word`](Word.md)

-Returns a map item from a map located in storage at the specified index.
+Retrieves a map item from a map located in storage at the specified index.

 #### Parameters